Wound Healing Discovery May Help Diabetics

 Scott Somers, Ph.D., who manages wound healing research and training grants supported by the NIH's National Institute of General Medical Sciences, said, "Beyond the novel finding of a fundamental mechanism controlling wound healing, this work also highlights the contributions of physician-scientists like Dr. Schneider, a surgical resident who is training to do hypothesis-based, cutting-edge scientific investigation."

-*This information is from an external source (Loyola University Health System).
+(i)Source/Reference: Loyola University Health System.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1 - Pancreas Trials Show Benefits for Kids and Teenagers with Diabetes : Juvenile Diabetes Research Foundation (2010/02/05)

 - 2 - Prediabetes: The Best Bad News You Can Get : Blue Cross and Blue Shield of Minnesota (2017/08/11)

 - 3 - Blood Sugar Level Chart and Diabetes Information : Thomas C. Weiss (2014/03/27)

 - 4 - Orthopaedic Guide to Diabetic Foot Care : American Orthopaedic Foot and Ankle Society (2010/10/25)

 - 5 - Determining if a Person Has Pre-diabetes : University of Hawaii Cancer Center (2015/11/02)

 - 6 - Diabetes and Heart Disease: General Overview : Thomas C. Weiss (2016/01/04)

 - 7 - Wound Healing Discovery May Help Diabetics : Loyola University Health System (2010/04/17)